purdiea/Git-Intro/README.md

  Committing changes - you have to include some note
  >git commit -m "Don't share with friends"

+ You can also add and commit in one step
+ > git commit -am "Don't share with friends"

  Pushing changes to online.
 You specify the [repository] and [branch] in the git push command.
 Since I didn't create a second branch of this repo, the branch is master.
 I think the default repository name is origin but I'm not sure about that...
  >git push origin master